 The planning area lies within the U.S. Department of Agriculture, Natural Resources Conservation Service Soils Report Number NM692 entitled Cibola Area, New Mexico, Parts of Cibola, McKinley, and Valencia Counties accessed from the Soil Survey Geographic (SSURGO) database.
-According to Soils Report NM692, slopes and soil types in the planning area vary.
-31 different soil units are present ranging from fine sand, clay loam to rock outcrops, and some formations have slopes up to 55 percent (TABLE 8).
+According to Soils Report NM692, slopes and soil types vary.
+31 different soil units are present ranging from fine sand, clay loam to rock outcrops, and some formations have slopes up to 55 percent (TABLE 11).

-A corresponding soils map is presented in MAP 7.
-The soils map shows the majority of the flat area consisting of Penistaja-Tintero complex (205) with patches of Mido loamy fine sand (353).
-Soils along the unnamed arroyo extending southeast to Northwest consist Zia sandy loam (352).
-Soil reports generated from the SSURGO data are included in Appendix B. The Map Unit Description report describes the eleven different soil units.

-Soil descriptions are presented in APPENDIX C - Map Unit Description - Cibola Area, New Mexico, Parts of Cibola, McKinley, and Valencia Counties.
-Additional tables indicating the severity of individual soil limitations are provided in APPENDIX D - Dwellings and Small Commercial Buildings.
+A corresponding soils map is presented in FIGURE 24.
+The soils map shows much of the flat area consists of Penistaja-Tintero complex (205) with patches of Mido loamy fine sand (353).
+Soils along the unnamed arroyo extending southeast to Northwest consist of Zia sandy loam (352).
+Soil reports generated from the SSURGO data are included in APPENDIX C. The Map Unit Description report describes the eleven different soil units.
+Additional tables indicating the of individual soil severity limitations are provided in the Dwellings and Small Commercial Buildings report (APPENDIX D).
 The ratings range from 0.01 (the point at which the soil feature is not a limitation) to 1.00 (the soil feature has the greatest negative impact on the use).
-The information is not site specific and does not eliminate the need for onsite soil investigation by experienced experts.
-Soil properties influence the development of building sites, including the selection of the site, the design of the structure, construction, performance after construction, and
+The information is not